-For those who need to enter their showers in wheelchairs, a shower ramp will make it possible for caretakers to move the elderly person into the shower without danger.
+For those who need to use their showers with the assistance of a shower wheelchair, you will likely require a larger shower stall complemented with a special low profile threshold that the wheels of the chair can easily glide over.
+This will make it possible for caretakers to move the elderly person into the shower without danger to let the patient attend to his/her personal hygiene.

-In a conventional shower, grab bars can be installed at a place on a wall where the bar is convenient for the elderly person to hold for balance and for security.
+In a conventional shower, grab bars of all sizes and shapes can be installed at specific locations on the walls where it is convenient for the elderly person to safely hold on for his/her support and balance.

 Adjustable Height Shower Heads